-To create Keywords in your ManyChat account, head to "Automation" => "Keywords" and click the blue "+ New Rule" button in the upper right corner.
+To create Keywords in your Manychat account, head to Automation > Keywords and click the blue + New Keyword button in the top-right corner.

 Message is rule is actually very strict

-Message Contains — the more flexible option
+Message contains: the more flexible option

-Message Begins With: a clever way to automate common questions
+Message begins with: a clever way to automate common questions

 Imagine creating a rule where if somebody types "can you" at the beginning of a sentence, a menu with options appears as an automatic reply!